FruitbatM/explore-national-parks-of-japan/README.md

 2. At the top right corner of the page click on the "Fork" button.

  ![Fork](readme-files/img-readme/fork.jpg)
 3. You have forked the repository.

 ## Local Deployment
 To create a local copy of the repository please follow the below steps:
 1. Login into GitHub.
-1. Go to the repository page.
+2. Go to the repository page.
-2. Click on the "Code" button (located next to the green "Gitpod" button).
+3. Click on the "Code" button (located next to the green "Gitpod" button).
-3. On a dropdown menu copy the HTTPS URL.
+4. On a dropdown menu copy the HTTPS URL.
-4. Open the terminal in an environment you would like to use to clone the site.
+4. Open the terminal
+5. Change your working directory to where you want the cloned project saved
-5. Type "git clone" and paste copied URL and run the command.
+6. Type "git clone" and paste copied URL
+7. Press enter and your repo has been cloned locally

 # Credits
 ## Code